zainab-abdulahi/Customer-churn-prediction/README.md

 ### Customer-churn-prediction
 Customer churn refers to the situation  whereby customers stop doing business with a company.
 Predicting churn helps businesses understand which customers are likely to leave so they can take action to retain them.
+Customer churn prediction is crucial in the sales industry as it enables businesses to identify customers who are likely to stop doing business with them.

 ### Objective